Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Bumps and lumps on dogs’ skin are common and can be represented by insect bites, benign or cancerous tumors, acne, sebaceous cysts, enlarged lymph nodes, or hematomas.
-They occur at any age and can develop on the surface of the skin or in the skin.
+Bumps and lumps on dogs’ skin are common and can be represented by benign or cancerous tumors, insect bites, acne, sebaceous cysts, enlarged lymph nodes, or hematomas.
+They occur at any age and can develop on the surface of the skin or below the skin.

-Most lumps and bumps are benign, but you should still contact your veterinarian when you notice one on your dog’s body.
+Benign and malignant lumps can look very similar, so you should contact your veterinarian when you notice one on your dog’s body.

 Featured Image Credit: KingTa, Shutterstock